13 quick fixes to macOS Mojave problems

 Step 1.
 Clean up your Mac from system junk

 plugins, and system logs on any given Mac.
-Not only they take a lot of space but may also be causing various kernel-level errors.
+Not only do they take up a lot of space, but they may also be causing various kernel-level errors.
 To clear them away, use a dedicated Mac cleanup app — you’ll be able to delete hidden junk that you otherwise can’t access.
-Among many alternatives, the simpler solution is CleanMyMac 3, which has proved quite effective in cleaning my
+Among many alternatives, the simpler solution is CleanMyMac X, which has proved quite effective in cleaning my

-- Click Smart Cleanup
+- Click Smart Scan.

-Now your Mac is ready to install macOS Mojave Beta on top of your current OS.
+Now your Mac is ready to install macOS Mojave on top of your current OS.
 What’s left is to prepare the data backup in case something goes wrong.

 Step 2.
 Back up your Mac

-- Switch Time Machine to “On” position
+- Switch Time Machine to the “On” position.

-- Click “Backup Now”
+- Click “Backup Now.”

 Step 3.
 Reinstall macOS Mojave

 Now, delete the previously downloaded macOS Mojave installation (find it in your Downloads) and restart your computer.
-Next up, re-download the installation file from your Apple Developer Account or from the Mac App Store.
+Next up, re-download the installation file from your Apple Developer Account or the Mac App Store.

-What else you might try?
+What else you might try

 Disable your antivirus software if you have any installed.
-Sometimes such apps would block any new installation attempts — a classic case of overprotection.
+Sometimes, such apps would block any new installation attempts — a classic case of overprotection.

-The solution suggested on Mac forums would be to connect the SSD via an alternative port.
-Given your external hard SSD with a Thunderbolt port (Thunderbolt 1 or 2) you can reconnect your MacBook to the SSD with a Thunderbolt 3 to 2 adaptor.
+The solution suggested on Mac forums would be to connect the SSD via Thunderbolt 3 port.
+If you haven’t got a similar dock available, but your external drive has a Thunderbolt 1 or 2 port, try connecting it directly using a Thunderbolt 3 to 2 adaptor.
 Hopefully, this time it should work.

-One more suggestion is to go the radical way and perform a clean install of macOS 10.13 High Sierra and then go a one step up to macOS Mojave.
+One more suggestion is to go the radical way and perform a clean install of macOS 10.13 High Sierra and then go one step up to macOS Mojave.

-# 3. iCloud is not syncing properly
+3. iCloud is not syncing properly

 How to fix it?
 First, sign out from the iCloud account and sign in back again.

-1. Select Apple icon > System Preferences
+- Select Apple icon > System Preferences.

-2. Select iCloud > Sign Out
+- Select iCloud > Sign Out.

 Then, similarly, log in back to your account.
 If that doesn’t resolve the syncing issue, delete the iCloud-linked folder “Cloud Docs” in the Finder.
 This will cause your Mac to download iCloud drive files and re-establish the connection.

-In addition to that you’d want to stop a couple of iCloud-related process in Activity Monitor.
+In addition to that, you’d want to stop a couple of iCloud-related processes in Activity Monitor.
 This will reboot

-- Go to LaunchPad > Activity Monitor
+- Go to LaunchPad > Activity Monitor.

-- Click on big [x] Quit button
+- Click on the big [x] Quit button.

-Repeat the same steps for “bird” process.
+Repeat the same steps for the “bird” process.

-# 4. Bluetooth issues on macOS Mojave
+4. Bluetooth issues on macOS Mojave

-plist file — don’t worry it will recreate itself upon the next Bluetooth launch.
+plist file — don’t worry, it will recreate itself upon the next Bluetooth launch.
 But just in case, copy the file to some safe location.

 - Click on Finder > Go to Folder…

-- Type in /Library/Preferences
+- Type in /Library/Preferences.

-- Restart your Mac
+- Restart your Mac.

-# 5. macOS Mojave crashing at login
+5. macOS Mojave crashing at login

 Disable the unwanted Login Items

-- Disable potentially problematic Login Items
+- Disable potentially problematic Login Items.

 Delete specific plist files in Preferences

-To enter Safe Mode, hold down Shift when your Mac is booting up.
-Let go of the Shift key when you see Apple logo appearing on the screen.
+To enter safe mode, hold down Shift when your Mac is booting up.
+Let go of the Shift key when you see the Apple logo

 1. Click Finder > Go > Go to Folder…

-2. Paste in: ~/Library/Preferences/
+2. Paste in:

 Note: copy this entire folder

-3. Delete plist files for Finder or Desktop
+plist files for Finder or Desktop.

 Restart your computer to see if that fixed the issue.
 If not, the optimal solution would be to revert to macOS High Sierra and wait for the next macOS Mojave updates from Apple.
-To go back to your previous macOS, install it from Time Machine backup that we are sure you had meticulously prepared.
+To go back to your previous macOS, install it from the Time Machine backup that we are sure you had meticulously prepared.

-Fixes for a slow Mac on macOS Mojave Beta:
+Fixes for slow performance on Mojave: